AnyChart/docs.anychart.com/Gauges/Circular_Gauge.md

 ```
 {sample}BCT\_Gauges\_06{sample}

-Knob is a full-circular pointer that is usually used with the needle and designed to look like a tuner of a part of electronics (audio, microwave, oven, etc.), so we don't describe it in here.
+To bind the pointers to the axis and data we want them to show, we use {api:}**.axisIndex()**{api} and {api:}**.dataIndex()**{api} methods.
+The value transmitted to the method is the number of axis or data accordingly.

+For more information look up the [Pointers and Data](../Gauges/Pointers_and_Data) tutorial.

 ###Cap

-Cap in gauges has no practical meaning: its purpose is to make a gauge on screen to look more like a usual gauge.
-Let's enable it and fix to fit it to the look of the gauge.
+Cap in gauges has no practical meaning: its purpose is to make an on-screen gauge to look more like a usual gauge.
+Let's enable and fix it to fit its look to the gauge.

 ```
  //cap